bluephoeniiix/astroplex/README.md

   </div>
 </section>
 ```

-- Make more combinations' images layout with  paragraphs (to do)
+- Plan to create more combinations of image layouts with paragraphs (to do)

 ### Katex Support

-- Implement the missing math formular supports from Starlight
+- Implemented missing math formula support from Starlight

 ### Diagram support (to do)

-- Implement the missing diagram support from Starlight
+- Plan to implement missing diagram support from Starlight

-More functionalities are under developing
+More functionalities are under development

 ## Showcases